 Healthcare Gaps and Intersectional Challenges:

 Despite the widespread and long-lasting impact of menopause, many women—particularly those from marginalized communities—struggle to access adequate care.
 Socioeconomic barriers, and cultural stigma contribute to health disparities.
-For women in the LGBTQIA+ community, the challenge is even greater.
 Finding clinicians who are both menopause-trained and culturally competent in gender-diverse care is often difficult, exacerbating delays in diagnosis, lack of treatment, and social isolation.

 …women with symptomatic menopausal transition may have a higher risk of development of subsequent psychiatric disorders, especially depressive disorder, anxiety disorder, sleep disorder, and bipolar disorder.~Risk of Psychiatric Disorders Following Symptomatic Menopausal Transition